Food Industry Management and Marketing ,Certificate

 The certificate program in food industry management and marketing enables business and nonbusiness students to acquire specialized business skills.
 Students gain a competitive advantage for employment with firms and agencies that operate within the global food industry.

-The certificate program explores the roles that consumer food choices and purchases play in the allocation of resources throughout the food chain, from farm to retail.
+Students explore the roles that consumer food choices and purchases play in the allocation of resources throughout the food chain, from farm to retail.

 Upon completion of the program, students have a deep understanding of the business, economic and market environments of the global food industry, with particular emphasis on food marketing and distribution.